R3MH4X0R/Margarinno_Artwork/README.md

 ```
 git clone https://github.com/R3MH4X0R/Margarinno_Artwork.git
 ```
-Use maven to build project
+Use maven to build project and run it
 ```
 mvn clean install
+java -jar target/margarinno_artwork-1.0.jar

 ```
 After that you can acces project through http://localhost:5000/
 ## Built With